yuchdev/Python/README.md

 - Concurrency and GIL
   - GIL implications; threads for I/O, multiprocessing for CPU, asyncio for many sockets
   - Using concurrent.futures; process pools vs thread pools
+- Free-threaded CPython (Python 3.13, experimental)
+  - PEP 703 introduces a build of CPython without the GIL.
+Availability and flags (e.g., `-X gil=0`) depend on your build.
+  - New atomic primitives (atomic module) provide lock-free operations; API is experimental and may change.
+  - CPU-bound threads can scale on multi-core only in a free-threaded build; otherwise prefer multiprocessing.
+  - Use with caution: third-party C extensions may not yet be compatible; measure and validate correctness.
 - Native speed paths
   - Builtins and comprehensions; vectorization via NumPy; Cython/Extension overview; PyPy note